MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-use-health-scenario-alerts.md

 ## Access Microsoft Entra Health

-You can view the Microsoft Entra Health service level agreement (SLA) attainment report and the health monitoring signals from the Microsoft Entra admin center.
+You can view the Microsoft Entra Health monitoring signals from the Microsoft Entra admin center.
 You can also view these data streams, and the public preview of health monitoring alerts, using [Microsoft Graph APIs](/graph/api/resources/healthmonitoring-overview?view=graph-rest-beta&preserve-view=true).

 1. Sign into the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Reports Reader](../role-based-access-control/permissions-reference.md#reports-reader).